-The number of examples needed for valid learning in standard probabilistic models of learning can be quantified fairly precisely by the VC-dimension of the class of functions being used as hypotheses (that is, as the functions chosen to approximate to the training data); see [2, 8], for example .
+The sample complexity of learning can be quantified fairly precisely by the VC-dimension of the class of functions being used as hypotheses [2].
 In this sense, the VC-dimension is a useful way of measuring the expressive power of a set of functions.
 In this section, we examine the growth functions and VC-dimensions of the sets of functions computable by certain types of neural networks.